kundanatre/knowledgebase/KB/Machine Learning/101/Machine Learning Part 1.md

 # Machine Learning 101

 ## Prerequisites
-Install the Python and Anaconda environment as described in the [Environment Setup][] Page.
+Install the Python and Anaconda environment as described in the [Development Environment Setup][] Page.

 ## Data Preparation - Data Preprocessing
 Training a Model needs Data, Data needs to be valid, Validation requires preprocessing.